rhel-labs/learn-katacoda/pcp-intro/step2.md

 The output shows the two main underlying components of PCP : __PCP's Collector Daemon (PMCD)__ which organizes, collects, manages metric information, and the __Performance Metric Domain Agents (PMDAs)__ which knows how to gather information for different services.
 The file paths for __pmlogger__ (which archives logs of performance metric values) and __pmie__ (inference engine for performance metrics) are also shown in the output.

 ## Available PCP Kernel metrics ##
-PCP can collect and show a host of different system metrics.
+PCP can collect and show a host of different system kernel metrics.

 Display the kernel metrics on the host with a short description using `pminfo` :